Shanga, Pate Island: Research

-Stratigraphy and Dating
+Stratigraphy and dating

-Between the years 1980-1988, a total of ten trenches were excavated at the site.
+Between the years 1980 and 1988, a total of ten trenches were excavated at the site.

 Phases were also used in the excavation process.

-In order to create a chronological framework, as well as measure the depth of deposit in the site, several test pits were dug around the north-south and east-west axes.
+In order to create a chronological framework, as well as measure the depth of deposit in the site, several test pits were dug around the north–south and east–west axes.
 There were thirty-three test pits in total, each one about one-meter square.
-The test pits gave archeologists an understanding of Shanga’s development and patterns of occupation.
+The test pits gave archeologists an understanding of Shanga's development and patterns of occupation.
 Results from the test pits indicate that there was a concentration of occupation towards the center of the site in between two dune ranges.
 It is believed that the center of occupation was determined by the availability of water resources.
 The community that occupied Shanga in the past settled in the areas that showed promising water supply.

 Dating

 Absolute dating in Shanga was achieved through radiocarbon testing and imported pottery.
-Both methods of dating present dates ranging from the 8th to 15th centuries.
+Both methods of dating present dates ranging from the eighth to fifteenth century.
 A total of thirteen radiocarbon dates have been processed in the site.
-The radiocarbon dates demonstrate that Shanga was occupied sometime between the 8th and 15th centuries.
+The radiocarbon dates demonstrate that Shanga was occupied sometime between the eighth and fifteenth centuries.
 Horton points out that Shanga pottery dating has been extensively examined by archaeologists Neville Chittick, James Kirkman and Richard Wilding.